Aims and scope

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Open access publishing is not without costs.
-Biological Research therefore levies an article-processing charge of £1430/$2240/€1820 for each article accepted for publication.
+Biological Research therefore levies an article-processing charge of £1430/$2240/€1820 for each article accepted for publication, plus VAT or local taxes where applicable.
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.

 Biological Research is the official journal of the Chilean Biology Society (Sociedad de Biología de Chile).
 Members of the Society will receive a discount on Biological Research's article-processing charge when they provide a discount code (which members can obtain by emailing the Society) during the submission process.
 The discounted article-processing charge for Society members is £900 in 2018.